Back To All

 Using data across the development life cycle is one important way to enable your team to innovate and grow, and the software to perform better.

 A good starting point is comparing your team’s recent sprint against the previous one.
-This can also bring up an essential question: what do metrics usually look like for an engineering team like mine?
+This can also bring up an essential question: What do software developer performance metrics usually look like for an engineering team like mine?

 Managers need to take a look at the team’s baseline data, in order to understand the starting point.
 And then, to experiment with the workflows and processes and notice trends.